-- Cost The cost of trees varies greatly depending on the size and species.
-Seeds are often less than \$1.00, small trees can typically range in cost from \$2.00 to \$25.00, and large trees can range from \$25.00 to thousands of dollars. - Maintenance For the first 2 to 5 years, provide water and nutrients for your new trees.
-Wood mulch should be placed around the tree annually (being careful not to put it close around the trunk) to slow the growth of weeds and help keep
+Cost - The cost of native plants varies greatly depending on the size and species.
+Seeds are often less than \$1.00, small trees can typically range in cost from \$2.00 to \$25.00, and large trees can range from \$25.00 to thousands of dollars.

+Maintenance - For the first 2 to 5 years it's recommended to provide water and nutrients for your new plants.
+Mulch made of wood should be placed around the plant annually (being careful not to put it close around the trunk) to slow the growth of weeds and help keep moisture in the soil.